-- 5.1 The views of the village across open fields from the southern hills and all approaches should be protected and enhanced - 5.2 The planting and setting of fields along Cambridge Road when arriving from Cherry Hinton should be protected in openness and rural feel - 5.3 The richness of trees, and layering of tree belts surrounding the village, where building rooflines are consistently below the tree crowns, should be preserved and enhanced - 5.4 There should be limited night light pollution; night darkeness should be increased, especially at the fringes of the built area and within the Green Belt - 5.5 There should be a clearly identifiable separation of the built up area of Fulbourn from the countryside and between the countryside and Cambridge through open fields with long distance views, especially along Cambridge Road - 5.6 The openness of all fields that have a sensitive visual relationship with the village and contribute to the short distance views from inside the village over rural landscape should be protected - 5.7 Views of the Windmill from within the village should be enhanced wherever possible - 5.8 The rural aspect and feel of walks and routes that allow access from the village to the countryside, and to natural areas and heritage sites, should be safeguarded and enhanced.
+- 5.1 The views of the village across open fields from the southern hills and all approaches should be protected and enhanced - 5.2 The planting and setting of fields along Cambridge Road when arriving from Cherry Hinton should be protected in openness and rural feel - 5.3 The richness of trees, and layering of tree belts surrounding the village, where building rooflines are consistently below the tree crowns, should be preserved and enhanced - 5.4 Night darkness is an important local feature and there should be limited night light pollution, especially at the fringes of the built area and within the Green Belt - 5.5 There should be a clearly identifiable separation of the built up area of Fulbourn from the countryside and between the countryside and Cambridge through open fields with long distance views, especially along Cambridge Road - 5.6 Specific fields identified in Figure 17 contribute to the characteristic short distance views from inside the village to open landscape, and therefore have a sensitive visual relationship with the village.
+These open views should be sustained and enhanced. - 5.7 Views of the Windr wherever possible - 5.8 The rural aspect and feel of walks, bridleways and routes that allow access from the village to the countryside, and to natural areas and heritage sites, should be safeguarded and enhanced.